 The only thing we needed to hook up to the TV was our BluRay player, which connected right to the included One Connect Box that you can just barely see pictured a couple photos up situated on top of a book stack in our media console.
 Just two small cables run from the TV itself, and those can be run discreetly off to the side using a clear included clip.
 I think one of the biggest past deterrents of trying to make a TV work in our home was the unsightly cables and unnecessary clutter, but The Frame minimizes all of that.
 The designers really thought of everything.

 The Frame is definitely an investment, but when you think about all of the things it combines into one box and appliance—like a 55-inch TV, wall-mount, all of your favorite smart apps, not to mention more than 100 large scale 55-inch framed works of art—it’s a worthy one.
 I know it seems silly, but not having to worry about or be embarrassed by having a TV displayed front and center in our home is personally worth the entire splurge to me.
 This television is the perfect iteration of form meets function, and I’m so excited to shout it from the rooftops since I know a lot of you have struggled with blending your own TVs at home for years.

 So, which of the three favorite art works that I chose is your favorite?
-What type of art would you display on your Samsung TV—landscape, architecture, wildlife, action, drawing, a family portrait or favorite wedding photo?
+What type of art would you display on your Samsung TV—landscape, architecture, wildlife, action, drawing, family pictures?
 Do tell in the comments below.